marcusoftnet/marcusoftnet.github.io/_posts/2013-08-13-repost-some-tools-for-improved-focus-improve-teamwork-and-faster-delivery.md

 - decide to start work on some of the Priority 2 items, so that they will be finished quicker when we start work on them later.
 - Or you might start to examine one of our dragons so that we start to learn about the stuff that scares us for the future.
-- Or you might build tools, automations etc that helps us to move faster as a team.
+- Or you might build tools, automation etc that helps us to move faster as a team.
 - Or you might sit down and learn some CSS so that you can start help out in design work in the future.

 Again: you have the freedom to do what you think is best for us as a team.
 As long as you can drop that and come to our assistance to finish the priority 1 work when we need your competence.